gschmutz/stream-processing-workshop/06-iot-data-ingestion-over-mqtt/README.md

 log_dest file /mosquitto/log/mosquitto.log
 ```

-With Docker Compose, you can easily later add some new services, even if the platfrom is currently running.
+With Docker Compose, you can easily later add some new services, even if the platform is currently running.
 If you redo a `docker-compose up -d`, Docker Compose will check if there is a delta between what is currently running and what the `docker-compose.yml` file tells.

 If there is a new service added, such as here with Mosquitto, Docker Compose will start the service, leaving the other, already running services untouched.